elmendezz/QuickSwitch/README.md

 If you encounter any problems, you may find some hints in the [GitHub Issues](https://github.com/elmendezz/QuickSwitch/issues) or [Telegram Group](https://t.me/QuickstepSwitcherSupport).

 # Thanks!
 A huge thank you to [Skittles9823](https://github.com/Skittles9823) and the original team for creating QuickSwitch, and to [j7b3y](https://github.com/j7b3y) for its [fork of QuickSwitch](https://github.com/j7b3y/QuickSwitch).
-We love you!
+We love you guys!

 * **Original Developer:** [Skittles9823](https://github.com/Skittles9823)
 * **Fork:** [j7b3y](https://github.com/j7b3y)